-Their profiles are full of long, honest, and relatable captions that spur controversies and discussions.
+Their social media profiles are full of long, honest, and relatable captions that spur controversies and discussions.
 They voice their opinions fearlessly.
 Everything that they do and say is to excite and evoke a strong response from users.
 Because of this, most of them have already earned loyal fan bases.

 The Rise of Digital Characters

-Even before CGI influencers came into being, digital characters were already popular.
+Even before CGI influencers came into being, digital marketing characters were already popular.
 Among the first breed of digital characters was Hatsune Miku, a Japanese pop star who goes on a world tour every year.

 Image via Vulture

 Originally, Hatsune Miku was just a software voicebank that had the voice of a female.
-Users could type any lyrics and hear it being sung in Hatsune Miku’s voice.
+Users could type any lyrics and hear them being sung in Hatsune Miku's voice.
 To go along with the voice, they created the image of an animated character.

 As the character became more popular, artists and designers began experimenting with the character.
 This was way back in 2007.

-Now, she has a following of more than 2 million on Facebook.
+Now, she has a social media following of more than 2 million on Facebook.
 She also has a separate video game avatar, a figure doll, and even an anime character.
 In 2013, Louis Vuitton’s iconic fashion designer, Marc Jacobs, even designed her tour costumes.